niklaswall/node-red-contrib-light-scheduler/README.md

 * Added a sun elevation threshold to the dusk/dawn section.
 It's now possible to adjust how early / late the sun position should affect the output.
 Sun elevation over the horizon is used instead of a time-offset, this will cater for a more consistant result over the year as the sun trajectory changes over time.
 (Fixes issue #3)
 * Added drag-and drop.
 Thank you @erikalveflo!
 * Fixed problem with schedules ending at sunday midnight (Issue #6).
 Thank you @erikalveflo!
+* Added setting for showing the Sun elevation in the Node Status.

 ### v0.0.10 (December 5, 2017)
 * Improved code that calculates "if it is dark" based on sun position.